CyanLabs/lockme/README.md

 Auto updater
 Multi Monitor Support (ALPHA)
-100% transparent option no image or video just a lock bar (Coming Soon, WIP, v3.x) Visit us on twitter.com/965mods or facebook.com/965mods or at 965mods.co.uk for latest info
+100% transparent option no image or video just a lock bar (Coming Soon, WIP, v3.x)
 =======
 A simple and handy tool that enables you to lock your computer using a custom image or video.
 >>>>>>> origin/master